FilipNest/filter/readme.md

 ### Channels

 If you know of multiple instances/servers of the Filters software running you can listen to all of them just by adding the urls to the external channel box in your settings.
-You can additionally authenticate to get private messages and more by typing in access tokens from one site to the other on the settings page.
+You can additionally authenticate to get private messages as well by typing in access tokens from one site to the other on the settings page.

 ### Formatting messages